verrazzano/docs/content/en/docs/uninstall/backup/opensearch.md

 draft: false
 ---

+Verrazzano offers Opensearch deployment out of the box that gives users the capability to have access to all the log messages from various microservices running on the platform.
+There are scenarios where users
-When OpenSearch is deployed as part of Verrazzano, there are several PVCs created that store all the logs that are sent to OpenSearch.
-There are scenarios where users may want to back up their OpenSearch data and restore them as well.
+may want to back up their OpenSearch data and restore them as well.

 Verrazzano leverages `velero` to facilitate backing up and restore OpenSearch data.